zacstewart/zacstewart.github.io/README.md

 like author identification, support email routing, etc… However, in this example we'll just stick to two classes: SPAM and HAM.

-For this exercise, we'll be using a combination of the [Enron-Spam (in raw form)][enron-spam] data sets and the [SpamAssassin public corpus][spamassassin].
+We'll use a combination of the [Enron-Spam (in raw form)][enron-spam] data sets and the [SpamAssassin public corpus][spamassassin].
 Both are publicly available for download.

 ## Loading Examples